FAQs

 That is a difficult one to answer.
 Each coach is different in the same way that each coachee is different.
 Our Discovery call will go some way to informing you, but a Discovery call is not a coaching session, so it will be a case of trying it out to see.
 This is why the Bespoke sessions are booked in groups of 3, to give you an opportunity to try out coaching without committing to lots of sessions.

 I would say a commitment to openness and honesty is vital if you are to get the most out of coaching.
-I create a safe and calm environment where you can be exactly that – and as a coach, I am bound by our confidentiality agreement.
+I create a safe and calm environment where you can be exactly that – and as any coach, I am bound by our confidentiality agreement.
 Ultimately, the more you engage with the process, the more you will get out of it.

 You’re welcome to bring anything you’d like to explore from a fresh perspective.
 If you’re considering mentoring, it’s important to check that my area of expertise aligns with what you’re looking for.
 You can see some of the topics I have covered with clients in the past here.